carlos-e-vieira/carlos-e-vieira/README.md

 PHP Web Developer
 ------------------------

 I'm a 40 year old developer and I've enjoyed coding since I was 24.
 I love coding and figuring out how to solve deep problems using technology.
-My main focus is front and back-end development.
+My main focus is web development.

 I work at Inova Factory - Soluções Web (https://www.inovafactory.com.br/), a company focused on developing web, mobile and desktop applications.